janus-llm/janus-llm/docs/source/contributing.md

 ```

 If you're working locally, just find the file location, and open the file in a browser by copying the path.

+## Publishing the Package

+In order to publish the package, there will be three steps to follow:

+1. Open an issue with the `version` tag labeled "Change Janus Version to <Version Number>"
+2. Open a Merge Request off of that issue.
+3. Bump the version in `pyproject.toml` with `poetry version <patch|minor|major>`, use that same version in `janus/__init__.py` and `CITATION.cff`, and commit those changes to the MR.
+4. Once the MR is merged, create a tag and release on GitLab.
+This should kick off the `publish.yml` workflow on GitHub and publish the package to PyPI.